precice/aste/docs/README.md

 ## Demo
-A demonstration of aste can be run with `./demo.sh`.
+A simple demonstration of aste can be run with `./demo.sh`.
 A bunny-shaped mesh is mapped onto a red blood cell.
 The result can be seen in `result.vtk`.
+## Demo with multiple timesteps
+A similar demo with multiple timesteps can be run with `./timesteps.py` inside `contrib/timestep-demo`.
+Make sure to set `astedir` inside `timesteps.py` to the correct value (By using the environment variable `ASTEDIR`).
+For details look into the `timesteps.py` and the corresponding `timesteps-precice.xml` file.